 You may want more than one individual on your checking account.
-Whether it's a significant other, family member, or friend, you can add a person to your account at any time, or open a joint checking account together.
+Huntington explains how you can add a person to your account at any time or open a joint bank account together.

-A joint checking account is a great option for couples, parents and their children, and senior citizens and caregivers.
-A joint checking account functions just like an individual checking account.
-The only difference is that both individuals on the account are able to make transactions.
+- Personal joint bank accounts are more standardized and function just like an individual checking account.
+The only difference is that both individuals on the account can make transactions.

-- Combining money with another person may make it easier to qualify for accounts with higher minimum balance that may offer things like higher interest rates, fewer fees, and rewards
+- Combining money with another person may make it easier to qualify for accounts with a higher minimum balance that may offer benefits such as more competitive interest rates, fewer fees, and rewards

 - Parents can monitor the spending and saving habits of their children

-- Shared expenses, such as rent, can be paid with the joint account
+- Shared expenses, such as rent, can be paid with a joint bank account

 - In the event of a death, the other account holder will have access to the account